richardsun-voyager/PersonalActivityClassification/MachineLearningProject1.md

 ```
 ## [1] 19622    49
 ```
-Now there are 48 features as predictors
-Take a look at the training data set.
+Now there are 48 features as predictors, take a look at them.

 ```r
 sum(is.na(trainingNew))